Journeys

 Disponible en Español |

-According to the American Academy of Pediatrics, more than 2 million people report ingestions of potentially toxic substances to poison control centers in the United States every year.
-Many of these exposures involve children under the age of 19.
+According to the American Academy of Pediatrics, poison control centers in the U.S. received nearly 2.5 million reports of exposure to potentially toxic substances in 2022.
+Many of these exposures involved children under the age of 19.

-To avoid accidental poisonings, make sure to follow these steps below:
+To avoid poisoning, make sure to follow the steps below:

-• Keep all hazardous substances up and away or in a locked cabinet, out of reach of children.
-You can use locks on high cabinets to help make extra sure kids can’t get to the dangerous items in your home.
+• Keep all poisonous substances up and away, out of reach of children.
+You can use locks on high cabinets to help ensure that kids can’t get to the dangerous items in your home.

-• Make sure items such as medications and household cleaners are always in their original, labeled containers.
+• Ensure items such as medications and household cleaners are always in their original, labeled containers.

 • Medications should always be stored in childproof containers.
-Remember that visitors to your home might keep medications or other dangerous items in their purses or bags, so make sure those are also out of your kids’ reach.
+Remember that visitors to your home might keep medications or other dangerous items in purses or bags, so make sure those are out of kids’ reach, too.

 What should you do if your child does get exposed to poison in your home?